-To configure the site wide Title and Meta tag settings, navigate to Yoast SEO > Titles & Meta.
+To configure the site wide Title and Meta tag settings, navigate to Yoast SEO > Search Appearance.

-On the Titles & Meta settings configuration page, you will see six different tabs:
+On the Search Appearance settings configuration page, you will see 7 different tabs:

 In the subsections that follow, I will guide you through all of these tabs.